trilisen/top-down-shooter/README.md

 Tested by the following people:

-1. Jane Doe
+1. Erik White
-2. John Doe
+2. Mark Mados
-3. Jane Doe
+3. Agnes Binett
-4. John Doe
+4. Jonathan Larsson

 Tested by the following muggles (non-coders):